Johannes Theophilus Hahn: Move to Cape Colony

-Once more in SWA
+Final years

 Throughout 1889, Hahn worked in SWA as an agent for the Kharaskhoma Exploring and Prospecting Syndicate to acquire land and mineral rights to the territory of the Bondelswarts and the Velskoendraers along with the area of Swartmodder (now Keetmanshoop).
 This gave him the money in Stellenbosch to buy the home of a physician, Dr. Hanf, at the foot of Papegaaiberg on the road to Lynedoch.
 Despite the help of his son Roderick, his farming venture failed; his wife died in 1895, and he went bankrupt in 1898.
 After the Second Boer War, he made a meager living working for a mining company until he died of cancer.

 Personality and assessment

 Many of his problems could be attributed to his high-strung, pretentious character, which annoyed even his own family.
 His research brought him acclaim abroad and membership in famed scientific societies such as the aforementioned Geographical Societies of Dresden and Berlin and the Anthropological Society of Vienna, but he was not a scholar of substance.
 His conclusions and theories in Tsuni-ǁGoam, The Supreme Being of the Khoi-Khoi and On the Science of Language have not held up to scrutiny, especially in the latter, in which he reveals his antipathy toward what he called "the Dutch patois in this Colony."
 On the other hand, his writings on the culture of the Khoikhoi and San are seminal to Westerners' understanding of these peoples, and he was among the first to study San attitudes toward the Boophone disticha, a medicinal herb with local spiritual connotations.

 Some of his books and writings are in the collection of the Ferdinand Postma Library at the Potchefstroom University for Christian Higher Education.
 Photos of him can be found in the album collection of the National Library.
 South African College professor Paul Daniel Hahn was his brother.